 Do you dream of a huge set of seed starting shelves filled to the brim with plants under multiple sets of grow lights?
 You could save money, start your own seeds, and stick it to Old Man Winter.

-But the reality is, there’s just no space in your small home!!
-Or you have one decent window to seed start, but there’s barely even a ledge.
+But the reality is, there’s just no space in your small home!
+Or you only have one decent window to seed start, and there’s barely even a ledge.
 What do you do now?
 Resign yourself to a life of expensive starters?

 Yes, it is possible!